We are now piloting a battery rebate scheme to help identify demand and battery usage in Victoria.

 This list may change and other postcodes may become eligible over time

-- owner-occupiers have a combined household taxable income of less than $180,000 per annum (based on any of last two years’ Australian Tax Office Notice of Assessment)
+- the combined household taxable income of all owners is less than $180,000 a year (based on your Australian Tax Office Notice of Assessment)

-- is an existing property, valued at under $3 million;
+- it is an existing property, valued at under $3 million based on the current council rates notice

-- is willing to receive information from their Distribution Network Service Provider about participating in battery trials to maximise the value households get from their battery; and
+- the owner/s agrees to receive information from their Distribution Network Service Provider about taking part in battery trials to maximise the value households get from them

-- agrees to receive a free safety inspection and/or audit under the Solar Victoria Audit Program if selected.
+- owner/s agree to receive a free safety inspection and/or audit under the Solar Victoria Audit Program, if selected.

 Before you sign a contract for the installation of a solar battery, you should be sure that you understand the rebate process and eligibility criteria.